ludocode/mpack/README.md

 Note that no additional error handling is needed in the above code.
 If the file is missing or corrupt, if map keys are missing or if nodes are not in the expected types, special "nil" nodes and false/zero values are returned and the tree is placed in an error state.
 An error check is only needed before using the data.

-The above example decodes into allocated pages of nodes.
+The above example allocates nodes automatically.
 A fixed node pool can be provided to the parser instead in memory-constrained environments.
 For maximum performance and minimal memory usage, the [Expect API](docs/expect.md) can be used to parse data of a predefined schema.

 ## The Write API